 When you go to a party, you usually meet people you've never met before, whose worlds you have never known.
 Some of those worlds can be quite something, too!
 In physics language, there is little correlation between your states.
 By the end of the evening (interaction), you have some shared party experiences - your states are more correlated than they were before.
 If you never meet again, the shared memories fade, and your worlds slowly return to almost their previous separateness (they decorrelate).
 You'll never be the same again, but you're still the same you.

 That's what happens in the quantum world too.
 However, QM seems to take the concept to its limit - every quantum world seems to be correlated with every other world precisely to the degree necessary to keep the universe consistent, and no more.
 The many worlds of QM are very precise entities in their own way - the most precise of any physical theory we know.

 For some, it is an article of faith that there must be things that can never be understood.
-Having listened as a postgrad student at Cambridge to the clarity of Paul Dirac, and having ended up as a Maxwell's daemon with respect to a single electron of a single atom, I no longer agree.
+Having listened as a postgrad student at Cambridge to the clarity of Paul Dirac, and having ended up as a Maxwell's daemon with respect to a single electron of a single atom, I disagree.
 I believe that QM will ultimately prove to be as simple and as understandable as is possible for a theory that permits the self-organization of sentient creatures such as us.
 In few areas is this view more useful than when considering what happens when one quantum splits into two.